Manage Work Types in Sprinklr WFM

 Use Case

-Follow these steps to clone a Workload:
+Follow these steps to clone a Work Type:

 1. Go to the Workforce Manager Persona App on the Launchpad.